New York State Route 100: Route description

 NY 100 north follows NY 119 west for a 0.5 mi overlap through the western reaches of White Plains.
-Access to I-287 (the Cross-Westchester Expressway) and the Bronx River Parkway can be made in the vicinity of the 100/119 overlap.
+Access to I-287 (the Cross Westchester Expressway) and the Bronx River Parkway can be made in the vicinity of the 100/119 overlap.
 NY 100 then splits off to the north using Hillside Avenue and Grasslands Road as it goes around the perimeter of Westchester Community College.
 At a four-way intersection between Grasslands Road, Knollwood Road, and Bradhurst Avenue, NY 100 meets with the north end of NY 100A (Knollwood Road) and the east end of NY 100C.
 NY 100 makes a right-hand turn to follow Bradhurst Avenue north from the junction while Grasslands Road continues west as NY 100C.
 Bradhurst Avenue leads into the hamlet of Hawthorne within the town of Mount Pleasant, crossing over the Sprain Brook Parkway along the way.
-NY 100 subsequently shifts onto Briarcliff-Peekskill Parkway (NY 9A), a continuation of the Saw Mill River Road, after using a brief section of NY 141 (Broadway).
-From this junction, the parkway (carrying 9A and 100) is a limited access highway (or "freeway") as it continues north alongside the Taconic State Parkway.
+NY 100 subsequently shifts onto Saw Mill River Road (NY 9A), after using a brief section of NY 141 (Broadway).
+From this junction, the roadway (carrying 9A and 100) is a four-lane expressway as it continues north alongside the Taconic State Parkway.
 It has an interchange with NY 117 (Bedford Road) about 1.1 mi north of the 9A/100 merge, with all exits and entrances on the left.
 9A and 100 then enter the eastern edge of the village of Briarcliff Manor.

-NY 100 then branches off on its own again in Briarcliff Manor, with NY 9A continuing north along the Briarcliff–Peekskill Parkway and NY 100 continuing northeast on the Saw Mill River Road, which roughly follows New York Central's old Putnam Division railroad.
+NY 100 then branches off on its own again in Briarcliff Manor, with NY 9A continuing north as the Briarcliff–Peekskill Parkway and NY 100 continuing northeast on Saw Mill River Road, now a two-lane expressway, which roughly follows New York Central's old Putnam Division railroad.
 Many of the railroad's old stations can still be found along the highway.
-NY 100 passes through New Castle and meets NY 133 in the hamlet of Millwood, where access to the Taconic State Parkway can also be made.
-From here, NY 100 then follows the path of the Croton Turnpike (alternatively known in the area as Somerstown Turnpike and also as Saw Mill River Road).
-The road continues into the town of Yorktown, passing by the hamlet of Kitchawan.
+NY 100 passes through New Castle before meeting NY 133 and the Taconic State Parkway in the hamlet of Millwood, where it becomes a two-lane surface road.
+NY 100 continues into the town of Yorktown, passing by the hamlet of Kitchawan.
 NY 100 then crosses the Croton Reservoir on Pines Bridge.
-After crossing the reservoir, NY 118 splits off to the west on Saw Mill River Road, while NY 100 continues northeast on the Croton Turnpike.
+After crossing the reservoir, NY 118 splits off to the west on Saw Mill River Road, while NY 100 continues northeast, now called Somerstown Turnpike.

-The Croton Turnpike continues into the town of Somers, passing by some of the last remaining rural areas in Westchester County, including Muscoot Farm, a county owned early-1900s interpretive farm.
+Somerstown Turnpike continues into the town of Somers, passing by some of the last remaining rural areas in Westchester County, including Muscoot Farm, a county owned early-1900s interpretive farm.
 North of the farm NY 100 intersects with NY 35 in the hamlet of Whitehall Corners, site of a PepsiCo complex.
 In its northern extremes, NY 100 roughly parallels the Croton Reservoir on the north side before meeting up with US 202 in the hamlet of Somers, where it ends opposite the Elephant Hotel.